ssuntoso/SQL-Database-Data-Integration/README.md

 # SQL-Database-Data-Integration

-To run the docker image, run the following command
+After creating a docker image, you can run the docker image, using the following command

-`docker run -v <LOCAL CONFIG JSON PATH>:/usr/app/config.json -v <LOCAL OUTPUT PATH>:/usr/app/outputs -d sftp-file-shipper`
+`docker run -v <LOCAL CONFIG JSON PATH>:/usr/app/config.json -v <LOCAL OUTPUT PATH>:/usr/app/outputs -d <DOCKER IMAGE TAG>`

+Input and output example can be found at this repository.
+Input -> config.json
+Output -> outputs/*